Apple introduces “Grace period” for App Store subscriptions

 Apple has introduced a new option for the developers, where they can offer a “Grace period” to the user of the apps included in the subscription package.
 This step was taken in the direction to rectify the problem of the lapse in the payment which cut off the customers from accessing any app’s subscription-based features.
 Doing this will give more time to Apple to collect pending payments on the developer’s behalf.

 The lapses in payment are often frequent and occur for numerous reasons such as expired credit cards, changes in the address which requires an update of the billing ZIP code and so on.
 This results in the developer’s losing customers not because of their unwillingness to continue, but because of the incompetent billing process.

-The iPhone app developers would be able to access Grace Period option from App Store Connect, however, it is an opt-in, instead of opt-out on the developers’ part.
+The ios app developers would be able to access Grace Period option from App Store Connect, however, it is an opt-in, instead of opt-out on the developers’ part.